'Freedom convoy' rally hits Parliament Hill, demanding end to vaccine mandates

 Conservative Leader Erin O'Toole on Friday met with some participants of the convoy and said he supports the truckers' "right to be heard.”

-Some Conservative MPs, as well as People's Party of Canada Leader Maxime Bernier, are expected to arrive on the Hill to speak and show their support for the protesters.
+Some Conservative MPs, as well as People's Party of Canada Leader Maxime Bernier and independent Ontario MPP Randy Hillier, were spotted on the Hill on Saturday, greeting protesters.

+NDP Leader Jagmeet Singh condemned the presence of the Conservative MPs, saying that those who attended "have endorsed a convoy led by those that claim the superiority of the white bloodline and equate Islam to a disease."

+Meanwhile, Trudeau, who continues to be in isolation after his child tested positive for COVID-19, remained in the National Capital Region away from the protests.

 Officers from multiple Ontario police forces, including Toronto, York Region, Durham, London and the Ontario Provincial Police, are assisting Ottawa police and the RCMP.